12345678998765/comway_game_of_life_pyside6/README.md

 If you want to know more about the game, you can wiki it and see some videos on YouTube.

+If you like to use QT, normally you can replace PySide6 with PyQt6

 ## Implemented functions

 - [x] Start / Stop / Clear